scharris/sqljson-query/docs/tutorial.md

 Follow the directions in [database setup](tutorial-database-setup.md), to set up a local Postgres or MySQL database for use in this tutorial.
-After you've completed the database setup, the database should be listening for connections with the connection information properties provided in file `db/conn.props`.
+After you've completed the database setup, the database should be listening for connections as reflected in the connection information properties provided in file `db/conn.props`.

 ### Generate Database Metadata